 CCT develops a cyberinfrastructure that provides high throughput computing and fosters collaborative work with global partners.

-“Our center brings together a unique ensemble of scientists whose goals are to stimulate new discoveries by providing scientists with effective and dependable access to a broad range of state-of-the-art computing capabilities.
-By dramatically increasing their computing throughput, scientists who use our open facility have greatly increased the size and complexity of the problems they study.
-As leading research institutes, WID and Morgridge will bring together the next generation of students, educators and researchers in human health and in distributed computing to jointly address the frontiers of scientific computing.”
+CCT along with CHTC bring together a unique ensemble of scientists whose goals are to stimulate new discoveries by providing scientists with effective and dependable access to a broad range of state-of-the-art computing capabilities.
+By dramatically increasing their computing throughput, scientists who use CCT’s open facility have greatly increased the size and complexity of the problems they study.
+As leading research institutes, WID and Morgridge bring together the next generation of students, educators and researchers in human health and in distributed computing to jointly address the frontiers of scientific computing.

 CCT Overview Podcast